 One of the reasons homeowners tend to look for concrete alternatives is because they want something unique for their house other than the boring concrete.
 Wood is what comes to mind but it has its advantages and disadvantages as well.
 Wooden patios or porches are not able to withstand as much foot traffic as concrete patios.
 Furthermore, some can catch fire as well but you can avoid that if you were to select exceptionally hardwoods for the purpose that are designed to prevent flammability.

 In the end, regardless of what material you use to build a patio, it is going to have its share of advantages and disadvantages.
 Since concrete has been long used for creating concrete patios, one can understand where the trust comes from.
-Therefore, considering the pros and cons and your budget for patio along with the advice of patio builders Long Island, decide if a concrete patio is going to be the most suitable choice for your home.
-Stones and bricks may look more appealing, but concrete is a better option if you are considering durability and longer lifespan.
+Therefore, considering the pros and cons and your budget for a patio, along with the advice of hardscaping company Port Jefferson, decide if a concrete patio is going to be the most suitable choice for your home.
+Stones and bricks may look more appealing, but concrete is a better option if you are considering durability and a longer lifespan.